tonyds247/Content_based_Filtering_RecommendSystem/README.md

 the result shows as below:
 - Product_based: a list of recommended items will be suggested to user when they are viewing a product
-I. We assumed that user are viewing Item_ID: 23288601 And there will be 5 suggested items in recommendation (included similarity score)
+I. When a user is viewing Item_ID: 23288601, a list of 5 recommended items will be suggested, along with their similarity score
   + **Gemsim:**
  **Recommend 5 products similar to SÉT ĐỒ THỂ THAO NAM🚗 MẪU MONTER ĐỘC ĐÁO HÀNG BAO ĐẸP.
 FREEship....result below
 - 23317401